MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 Please contact :ref:`our support team <get_support>` for more information about how to integrate this Platform module.

-Advanced Event tracing
+Advanced Event Tracing
 ======================

 Method invocation can be :ref:`profiled <Advanced-Event-Tracing>`.

 .. note::
-   This feature is available in the Architecture versions 7.17.0 or higher for the Applications deployed on hardware devices (not on Simulator).
+   This feature requires Architecture version ``7.17.0`` or higher and is only available on MicroEJ Core Engine, not on Simulator.

 MicroEJ Corp. provides an implementation on Linux targets to profile an Application and generate a flamegraph for the `Trace Compass <https://www.eclipse.org/tracecompass/>`_ tool.